bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 #### StarC Identity

 The name StarC is obviously inspired by the Connection Machine's `C*` language.
 I got the [starc-lang.org](https://starc-lang.org/) domain for cheap, and as a name for a language it's _good enough_.
 The _real_ inspiration was me going to a Yakitori place on 8th and Clement in SF, right across the street from the Star of the Sea church.
+Stella Maris, the patron of sailors.
 Inside, there's a [shrine to the first millennial saint](https://starparish.com/getting-to-know-carlo-acutis/), the patron saint of programmers.
 I have 'programmers' and a concept of 'sailors navigating the sea of a hypercube matrix' all in one concept.
 You can't turn down that kind of associative relationship.
 Cray has Chapel, I have a church.

 As an aside, why is Rust crabs?
 The carcinization of everyone on r/programming?